-Supervalu Inc. (SVU), the third-largest U.S. grocery store chain, said it has received a “number of indications of interest” as it conducts a review of strategic options.
+Supervalu Inc. (SVU:US), the third-largest U.S. grocery store chain, said it has received a “number of indications of interest” as it conducts a review of strategic options.

 The company is in “active dialogue” with several parties, Eden Prairie, Minnesota-based Supervalu said today in a statement.
 There can’t be any assurance the review will result in a transaction, the company said.